Can I Go Without Medicare and Get Private Health Insurance Instead?

 Want to know more about Medicare and private insurance?

 I am happy to give you more information and answer your questions.
 If you prefer, you can schedule a phone call or request an email by clicking on the buttons below.
 You can also find out about Medicare plan options in your area by clicking the Compare Plans button.
-If you’d like to talk to someone today, give me or another eHealth licensed insurance agents a call at 1-844-847-2660 (TTY users can call 711) Monday through Friday, 8AM to 8PM ET.

 *The Medicare Initial Enrollment Period typically begins three months before the month you become eligible for Medicare, includes that month, and continues for three more months, for a total of seven months.